Pria2601/WebGalaxy/README.md

 - Backend API operations and AI models are fine-tuned for **low latency and quick response**.
 - The system efficiently *caches reusable components*, accelerating rendering times for frequently requested designs.

-### 6. Login & Signup Page
+### Login & Signup Feature (Future Prospect)
-- Users can create an account and **save their generated websites** for future editing.
-- Authentication is securely handled via Firebase, ensuring **data privacy**.
-- Stored projects allow users to:
-  - **Resume unfinished website generation.**
-  - **Edit and refine previous designs.**
-  - **Download front-end code** for further development and deployment.
+The WebGalaxy project includes a **Login & Signup** feature using Django, which is designed for future enhancements such as:

+- **User Authentication** – Secure access for users.
+- **Personalization** – Save user-specific data and preferences.
+- **Role-Based Access** – Implement user roles for different privileges.
+- **Session Management** – Enable persistent logins and account recovery.
+- **Scalability** – Future integration with OAuth, JWT, or third-party authentication providers.

+At present, the feature is available but may require further refinements and integrations based on project needs.
 ---

-## Product UI & Installation Guide
+## Installation Guide
-# WebGalaxy Installation Guide

 ## Prerequisites
 Ensure you have the following installed: